th2-net/th2-data-services/README.md

 from th2_data_services import Data

 events = Data.from_cache_file("my_cache.pickle")
-if events is None:
-    raise SystemError("Cache not found (mycache.pickle)")

 for event_id in events.filter(lambda x: x["eventType"] == "Verification").map(lambda x: x["eventId"]):
     print(event_id)
 ```

-Reading and writing cache files are performed in the `temp/` directory.

 ### EventsTree and collections